The64thGamer/cheeseepedia/content/wiki/rocky-rascals-chuck-e-cheese-retrofit.md

 +++
+draft = false
-title = "Rocky (Rascals) (Chuck E. Cheese Retrofit)" draft = false tags = ["Retrofits"] categories = ["Unknown Manufacturers"] startDate = "" endDate = "1996-00-00"
+title = "Rocky (Rascals) (Chuck E. Cheese Retrofit)" startDate = "" endDate = "1996-00-00"
-contributors = ["EagleScout610","2600:4040:AD76:D00:9D3F:F911:AA41:4329","SuperCreamPiper2008"]
+contributors = ["EagleScout610", "2600:4040:AD76:D00:9D3F:F911:AA41:4329", "SuperCreamPiper2008"]
-citations = []
+citations = ["www.facebook.com"]
+tags = ["Retrofits"]
+categories = ["Unknown Manufacturers"]
 +++
 Rocky (Rascals) (Chuck E. Cheese Retrofit) is a retrofitted Chuck E Cheese (Cyberamic)|Chuck E. Cheese cyberamic located at Enchanted Water Safari as part of the Rocky and the Ramblin' Rascals animatronic show.

 ## History

-The animatronic is believed to have come from the Greece/Rochester, NY location, which closed in 1996.
+The animatronic is believed to have come from the Mattydale, NY location, which closed in 1996.
 The animatronic was installed in early 1997.

 ## Design